Setup

 From the Console (Recommended)

-In order to enable this option, make sure to pass the disableDidomiRemoteConfig
+To enable this option, omit the disableDidomiRemoteConfig

-parameter as false
+parameter or pass it as false

-when calling the initialize method as shown below.
+when calling the initialize

 The SDK will automatically use the remote configuration hosted by Didomi and cache it locally.
 The cached version is refreshed every 60 minutes.